 Traffic Engineer at Portsmouth City Council

 “BlipTrack has helped us get a better understanding of the dynamic traffic system and provides quantifiable data to support the improvement measures to traffic flows.
-This will allow us to continue to provide a world-class service to our customers and community by efficiently managing traffic flows in and out of the port.”
+It allow us to continue to provide a world-class service to our customers and community by efficiently managing traffic flows in and out of the port.”
 Read more.

 General Manager of Strategy and Risk Management at Port of Dover